What Is An Electronic Cigarette?

 What Is Variable Voltage Vaping?

-Variable voltage in the vaping world is the electromotive force delivered by the battery, this voltage is delivered to the coil contained within the atomizer head.
+Variable voltage in the vaping world is the electromotive force delivered by the battery, this voltage is delivered to the coil contained within the coil.
 Although this sounds complicated, it is simple.
-When you connect your e-cig tank, with fitted atomizer head, onto your variable voltage e-cig battery you will need to adjust the voltage yourself depending on what resistance atomizer coil you have.
+When you connect your e-cig tank, with fitted coil, onto your variable voltage e-cig battery you will need to adjust the voltage yourself depending on what resistance coil you have.

 Too little voltage and it won't heat up quick enough and you will struggle to produce any vapour.
-Too much voltage and you run the risk of prematurely burning out your atomizer head.
-As long as you know what resistance your atomizer coil is, and its preferred voltage you can just adjust your settings and vape.
-Just remember, if you change your atomizer head to a different resistance the settings will need adjusting each time.
+Too much voltage and you run the risk of prematurely burning out your coil.
+As long as you know what resistance your coil is, and its preferred voltage you can just adjust your settings and vape.
+Just remember, if you change your coil to a different resistance the settings will need adjusting each time.

 What Is Variable Wattage Vaping?

 Time to get technical again.
-Variable wattage refers to the power generated at the atomizer head as a result of the battery's electromotive force.
+Variable wattage refers to the power generated to the coil as a result of the battery's electromotive force.
 Whatever you set the wattage on your e-cig too, it will give you that wattage by automatically adjusting the voltage for you.
-For example, if you set it to 10 watts, no matter what resistance atomizer head you have in your tank, it will give you 10 watts by automatically setting the correct voltage to generate 10 watts of power.
+For example, if you set it to 10 watts, no matter what resistance coil head you have in your tank, it will give you 10 watts by automatically setting the correct voltage to generate 10 watts of power.

-You don't need to adjust wattage every time you change your atomizer head or swap tanks, find a wattage and atomizer head resistance you like and stay there.
+You don't need to adjust wattage every time you change your coil or swap tanks, find a wattage and coil resistance you like and stay there.
 Although as with everything in vaping there are some exceptions to the rules so always read the manuals that are included in your e-cig.

 What Is Temperature Control Vaping?